JRJurman/define-prototype/README.md

 There is a reality where HTML Modules would slot nicely as an interface for the `<define>` element.

 ## Tradeoffs

+### New HTMLDeclarativeCustomElement class with ShadowRootTemplate

+The implementation provided here has the following behavior:
+1. If a script is provided, then we use that class directly.
+That class needs to extend `HTMLDeclarativeCustomElement` if it wants to have the template populated with the template element in the `<define>` element.
+2. If a script is not provided, then we build a class on-the-spot that extends `HTMLDeclarativeCustomElement`.

+In an earlier version of this proposal we **always** created a new class that implemented the behavior of `HTMLDeclarativeCustomElement` (although it was unnamed).
+This however meant that developers could not override templates in new component definitions, and meant that even when a developer would provide a class, it was always overridden by the on-the-spot class created for the shadow root constructor.

 ### Templating API